Fitus/Zaloha2.sh/README.md

  * The FIND scan of the backup directory occurs locally.
  * The CSV metadata is compared by a sequence of sorts and AWK processing steps (occurs locally).
  * The results (= prepared synchronization actions) are presented to the user for confirmation.
- * If the user confirms, the synchronization actions are executed (via SCP).
+ * If the user confirms, the synchronization actions are executed (via SSH and SCP).
  * A non-interactive regime is available as well.

 ### Usage Example of the Remote Source Mode